Common Dental Issues Children Suffer From

 Early Tooth Loss

 If this happens to your child, be sure to see a dentist.
-Your dentist may need to fit a space maintainer in your child’s mouth or else there may not be enough space for the adult teeth to grow through properly.
-This will lead to poorly aligned teeth and quite a problem to fix later on.
+Your dentist may need to fit a space maintainer in your child’s mouth, or else there may not be enough space for the adult teeth to grow through properly.
+It will lead to poorly aligned teeth and quite a problem to fix later on.
 The maintainer will be taken out once the new teeth start to grow.

 Canker Sores

 Children can get canker sores, which are essentially ulcers.
-The sores usually appear on the inside of the mouth, on the gums, or the tongue.
+The sores usually appear on the inside of the mouth, on the gums, or on the tongue.
 They are not the same thing as cold sores or fever blisters.
 It is not certain what causes the sores.
 It could be diet, vitamin deficiencies, stress, or an allergy/ inflammation following an injury.

 Sensitive Teeth